5 Signs Your Child is Ready for Early Math Learning

 1. Spotting Patterns

-Recognizing patterns is an early sign that your child might be ready to dive into mathematical thinking.
-Studies from the Hebrew University and University of Sydney show that kids who are good at spotting visual patterns often perform better in grammar and language learning too[1].
-This overlap highlights how pattern recognition builds essential cognitive skills that apply across different areas of learning.
+Recognizing patterns is an early sign that your child might be ready to start exploring math.
+Studies from the Hebrew University and University of Sydney show that children who are good at spotting visual patterns often perform better in grammar and language learning[1].
+This result highlights how pattern recognition builds essential cognitive skills that apply across different areas of learning.

 Here are some behaviors that show your child is starting to develop this skill: